-McNeal, K.S., Libarkin, J., Shapiro Ledley, T. Haddad, N., Bardar, E., Ellins, K..
-Dutta, S. 2013.
+McNeal, K.S., Libarkin, J., Shapiro Ledley, T. Haddad, N., Bardar, E., Ellins, K. and Dutta, S. 2014.
 The role of research in online curriculum development: The case of the EarthLabs climate change curriculum.
-Journal of Geoscience Education: in review.
+Journal of Geoscience Education: accepted.

-Ellins, K., Gold, A., Haddad, N., Shapiro Ledley, T., Lynds, S., McNeal, K. 2013.
+Ellins, K., Gold, A., Haddad, N., Shapiro Ledley, T., Lynds, S., and McNeal, K. 2014.
 Supporting Teacher Professional Development to Facilitate Effective Teaching of Climate Science.
-Journal of Geoscience Education: in review.
+Journal of Geoscience Education: in press.

 Walker, S. L. and McNeal, K.S.
 2013.
 Development and validation of an instrument for assessing climate change knowledge and perceptions: The climate stewardship survey (CSS).
 International Electronic Journal of Environmental Education 3(1): 57-73.

 Sherman-Morris, K., Brown, M.E., Dyer, J.L., McNeal, K.S., and Rodgers, J.C.2013.
 Teachers’ geoscience career knowledge and implications for enhancing diversity in the geosciences, Journal of Geoscience Education 61, 326-333.